 Tann Rokka Shop Interiors

-The store is located next to the bridge and the shop is actually housed in a disused train station.
+The store is located next to the bridge, and the shop is housed in a disused train station.
 Outside you’ll see bunches of flowers for sale.
-Step inside and you’ll discover that the interiors are much larger than you thought.
-To the right is a counter selling perfume, candles, incense and other wonderful smelling gifts.
-In the front portion of the store you’ll see the glass chandeliers on the ceiling and ornate mirrors hung on the white washed walls.
+Step inside, and you’ll discover that the interiors are much larger than you thought.
+To the right is a counter selling perfume, candles, incense and other beautiful smelling gifts.
+In the front portion of the store, you’ll see the glass chandeliers on the ceiling, and ornate mirrors hung on the whitewashed walls.

-Towards the back you will find a display of artwork, shelves filled with glass vases and an arrangement of glass ashtrays from the sixties and seventies.
-The back room has a mix of furniture, lighting and decorative objects.
-Take time to browse each room so you don’t miss anything amazing!
+Towards the back, you will find a display of artwork, shelves filled with glass vases and an arrangement of glass ashtrays from the sixties and seventies.
+The backroom has a mix of furniture, lighting and decorative objects.
+Take time to browse each room, so you don’t miss anything unusual!

 Tann Rokka Shop Information

 For further information, you can view the Tann Rokka Shop Website Here.
 The address is 123 Regents Park Road, London NW1 8BE.
-The closest station is Chalk Farm or you can walk from Camden which takes around ten minutes.
-Current opening times are Thursday to Sunday 10am-6pm.
-Monday, Tuesday and Wednesday is by appointment only.
+The closest station is Chalk Farm, or you can walk from Camden, which takes around ten minutes.
+Current opening times are Thursday to Sunday from 10 am until 6 pm.
+Monday, Tuesday and Wednesday are by appointment only.
 Check online for new opening times just in case they might change.
-Many of the items in-store can be customised to your specifications and they can locate specific pieces of furniture if you have something in mind.
+Many of the items in-store can be customised to your specifications, and they can locate specific pieces of furniture if you have something in mind.
 They also hire out furniture and objects should you be interested.
 Happy snooping!
 Read my Primrose Hill Guide for more information on the area.